 I saw this on my local parenting listserv (no further source available) and couldn’t resist typing it up.

 A three-year-old, or Threenager, is a magical creature transitioning between caterpillar and butterfly.
 Not exactly overnight, your clueless run-into-the-road toddler becomes a child that is able to wait while you go to grab something out of his direct line of sight.
 Oh sure, you can’t really trust a three-year old, but the developing comprehension is beautiful.
 And often […]

-The many bikes a parent might want to try before your kid really rides a bike.
+Learning to ride a bike includes many bikes a parent might want to try before your kid really rides a bike: trike, Skuut, trailer, etc.

 I have learned this the hard way: the more annoying my kid is acting, the more he needs a big HUG!
 Of course, babies need and deserve hugs all the time.
 I’m talking about the bigger ones who call me a Poopy Head and are beyond being carried around, which would, of course, provide numerous hugging […]

 When we were getting close to being a diaper-free household after ten years of wiping butts, I got a little carried away.
 I found myself trying more and more unorthodox potty-training experiments in lieu of good old-fashioned patience, hoping to find the secret trick for my youngest son.
 If you’re at the end of your toilet-training rope, here are […]

 Keep your Pottery Barn Kids table and chairs pristine by finding a place outside your home for your small one’s artistic messes and creative exploration.
 In the East Bay, we are so lucky to have a few options: The Oakland Museum of Children’s Art (MOCHA) is free for gallery visits and has an awesome Drop-In Art Studio […]